bianguangsheng/gitskill/readme.txt

 readme
-insert some contents for readme.txt creating a new branch is quick & simple;
+insert some contents for readme.txt creating a new branch is quick & simpledog;
+hahahhaha